Key takeaways

 Caffeine has not been reported to interact with Abilify.

 Abilify can sometimes cause sleepiness.
 Caffeine, on the other hand, is a stimulant that can increase alertness.
-It’s found in drinks such as coffee, tea, and cola, as well as in foods such as chocolate.
-Caffeine is also found in certain medications.
+Caffeine is an ingredient found in drinks such as coffee, tea, and cola, as well as in foods like chocolate.
+Certain medications also contain caffeine.

 Consuming caffeine with Abilify may reduce the sleepiness that Abilify can cause.
 However, both caffeine and Abilify can sometimes cause heart palpitations.
 So, you may have an increased risk of this side effect if you take caffeine with Abilify.

-You can talk with your doctor about whether you can safely take caffeine with Abilify.
+You can talk with your doctor about whether you can safely consume caffeine with Abilify.

 You can take certain steps to help prevent interactions with Abilify.
 Your doctor and pharmacist are key resources, so reach out to them before starting treatment.
 For example, you should plan the following: